Named after the Bikini Atoll

 Halterneck bikini : Neck straps for better support.

 Bandeau Bikini : Strapless top, ideal for sunbathing.
+These often strapless models are perfect for seamless tanning.

 High-Waisted Bikini : High-waisted panties, retro and flattering.